 This was going to be a long drive, but I was excited.
 We left for Lagos and its beautiful beaches, where people were as chill as ice.
 The contrast I found between India and Europe is that people in India are always in a rush; they always run late and never reach on time.

 People in Europe know how to relax and chill.
 Even I got used to siesta being in Spain for a year.
 We were in wonderment about how a place can be this beautiful.

-On a totally different note, being a football fan, I loved chasing football stadiums in Europe.
-Though I saw Allianz Arena from inside, here too we managed to find a somewhat isolated stadium called Estadio Algarve.
+On a different note, being a football fan, I loved chasing football stadiums in Europe.
+Though I saw Allianz Arena from inside, we also managed to find a somewhat isolated stadium called Estadio Algarve.

-Next stop was Lagos and cars weren’t allowed in the centre.
+The next stop was Lagos, and cars weren’t allowed in the centre.
 So the best way to explore any city is on foot.
-Lagos had these nice restaurants, with outside sitting arrangements on the cobblestone roads and ambience was pretty vintage & weirdly calm.
+Lagos had these excellent restaurants, with outside sitting arrangements on the cobblestone roads, and the ambience was pretty vintage & weirdly calm.

 A delicious lunch awaited us with sandwiches and juices and coffee and whatnot.
 We managed to park our car and explore the small city.

-From there we headed to the end of southern eastern point of Portugal which is called Sagres, and I can’t even describe in words what magical place that was.
-It felt like the end of the world because at one point it used to be.
+From there, we headed to the end of the southern, eastern point of Portugal, which is called Sagres, and I can’t even describe in words what magical place that was.
+It felt like the end of the world because, at one point, it used to be.
 Romans called Sagres the Promontorium Sacrum (end of the world) because it was the last explored point on earth.
-The Atlantic Ocean was roaring and I wondered if I would have taken a boat from there, I would have reached America in a month maybe.
+The Atlantic Ocean was roaring, and I wondered if I had taken a boat from there, I would have reached America in a month maybe.

-It was a spectacular place to witness the sunset, disappearing into the horizon.
-What else do we needed?
+It was a spectacular place to witness the sunset disappearing into the horizon.
+What else do we need?
 We left from there as it got dark because we weren’t sure how safe would be the night driving there.